 5. Introduce Local Fare for Comfort

 Regional influences can play a big part in healthcare design.
-A facility in the South West may be vastly different than one located in the North East.
+For example, a facility in the northeast may be vastly different from one in the southwest.

 Aerial Drone Video of the New Nantucket Cottage Hospital Site

-Local culture shows peace and respect to their patients' lifestyles and perception.
+Local culture shows peace and respect for their patients' lifestyles and perceptions.

-Nantucket Cottage Hospital, "integrated elements on the interior that reference the sea, sand and sky as well as the local craftsmanship, including a woven wood wall in the lobby that references the island’s deep history in basket making." [source]
+Nantucket Cottage Hospital incorporates local flair with "integrated elements on the interior that reference the sea, sand, and sky as well as the local craftsmanship, including a woven wood wall in the lobby that references the island’s deep history in basket making." [source]

 In the southwest, centered around the four corners area of Utah, Colorado, Arizona, and New Mexico, the decor would reflect its history and culture.